 Where to Stay in São Miguel Island

-There are plenty of Sao Miguel Azores hotels and Airbnbs on the island.
+There are plenty of São Miguel Azores hotels and Airbnbs on the island.
 Since it was our anniversary, we mainly stayed in nice hotels (a rare treat for us).
-These were our favorite Sao Miguel hotels:
+These were the best São Miguel hotels that we loved.

-- Furnas Boutique Hotel: We loved this unique hotel in the adorable town of Furnas.
-It has its own thermal pools and an amazing restaurant, A Terra!
+We loved this unique luxury hotel in the adorable town of Furnas.
+It has its own thermal pools, a swimming pool, and an amazing restaurant, A Terra!

-- The Azor Hotel: This hotel, located in downtown Ponta Delgada, was beautiful.
+This luxury hotel, located in downtown Ponta Delgada, was beautiful.
 We had a huge corner suite with gorgeous views of the ocean.

 If you’re looking to go to the Azores, but don’t want the hassle of booking your airfare, accommodation, car rental, or tours, AND you want to save money, then Azores Getaways has some seriously amazing packages and deals!
 I honestly think they are the best bang for your buck.
 Their prices really can’t be beaten for a package tour.